gvwilson/sdxpy/src/lint/index.md

 and then call the `visit` method of our class to trigger recursion:

 [% inc file="walk_ast.py" keep="main" %]

-Here's its output for our simple test program:

 [% inc pat="walk_ast.*" fill="sh out" %]

 With a little more work we could record class names as well,